Journal your way to art and catharsis.

 Handwriting is especially useful.
 That on-the-spot flow of thoughts into indelible words on paper has a powerful effect on your brain.
 For instance, writing boosts creativity and improves memory and retention.
 Handwriting also helps to relieve stress, anxiety, and depression.
 It helps with learning and comprehension, even where learning disabilities exist.
 In addition, writing enhances your focus and improves your prioritization skills.

-At the Untold Stories Studio, we see journaling as a vital wellness and well-being tool.
+At Reyou, we see journaling as a wellness and well-being tool.
 Aside from the close connection between journaling and lived experience storytelling, we use journaling to help strengthen emotional function while processing experiences and events.

 We know that this approach to journaling takes time and practice.
 We also know that it works.
 Participants leave each session with a better understanding of their stressors and an appreciation of what they can do to change their responses.